potatoeggy/eifueo/docs/sch4uz.md

 ### Simple hydrocarbons

+!!! definition
+    - A **branched hydrocarbon** is one with at least one "side group" extending from the main hydrocarbon chain.
+    - A **functional group** is a group of atoms responsible for the characteristic properties of a molecule (e.g. C=C)
+    - A **homologous series** is a family of organic compounds with the same functional group but the hydrocarbon chain length changes by 1 $\ce{CH2}$ group.

 These only contain carbon and hydrogen.

-**Alkanes** only contain single bonds between carbons, and are named with the number of carbons with the suffix "-ane".
+**Alkanes** are a homologous series that only contain single bonds between carbons, and are named with the number of carbons with the suffix "-ane".

 <img src="/resources/images/alkanes.png" width=700>(Source: Kognity)</img>